 Insect Scale

 Tree scale or insect scale comes in many varieties.
-These insects don’t actually move and they don’t really look like insects.
-The most common types we see in Westchester, are white, powdery roundish nubs.
-Some are black like mussel shells as well.
+These insects don’t actually move and don’t look like insects.
+The most common types we see in Westchester are white, powdery roundish nubs.
+Some are black, like mussel shells as well.

 Spider Mites

 Spider mites usually go after evergreens during the middle of the summer (July and August).
 Alberta spruces are notorious for getting spider mites.
-On evergreens, the needles will dry out, turn brown and flake off.
-On other plants you may see some discoloration (bronzing) and scorching of leaves.
+The needles will dry out on evergreens, turn brown, and flake off.
+On other plants, you may see some discoloration (bronzing) and scorching of leaves.

-Spider Mite treatment: You can control it early on with a horticultural oil but if there is too much infestation, a commercial grade spider mite treatment will need to be applied
+Spider Mite treatment: You can control it early on with horticultural oil, but if there is too much infestation, a commercial-grade spider mite treatment will need to be applied

 Birch Leafminer (birch leaf miner)

 The birch leafminer is a sawfly.
-The tissue inside the leaves are eaten by the insect larvae starting in early spring.
+The tissue inside the leaves is eaten by the insect larvae starting in early spring.
 Leaves turn yellow and brown out in July and August.

-Heavily infested trees become weakened over time, which sounds the dinner bell for other insects and subsequent disease.
+Heavily-infested trees become weakened over time, which sounds like the dinner bell for other insects and subsequent diseases.
 This problem is indeed treatable.

 Birch leafminer treatment: During the growing season we are doing a soil injection or a trunk injection with a systemic insecticide.
 We can also do a topical application of a contact insecticide during the growing season.